 A student’s life can be stressful.
 During your time at Vanderbilt, you may have a friend or peer who is in distress and could benefit from wellness support and professional resources.
 It’s important to remember that you are not alone.
-We have numerous resources available to support students and we encourage you to reach out to the Office of Student Care Coordination for assistance.
+We have numerous resources available to support students and we encourage you to reach out to Student Care Coordination for assistance.

 - Early detection and intervention is important.
 You may notice changes in a student’s academic performance, physical appearance, behavior, or an event that could be triggering.